 - 1. Tell the captain that you want to see the ship's fishing logs regularly. - 2.
 Ask to be informed, in advance, of changes in the fishing schedule so that you may adjust your schedule accordingly. - 3.
-Ask to be notified if any marine mammals are found in the catches; request that all dead mammals be held for your examination. - 4.
-After having done your own survey of safety equipment and instructions ask the captain additional questions.
+Ask to be notified if any marine mammals are found in the catches; request that all dead mammals be held for your examination.
+Marine mammal sampling instructions are on page 77.

+4. After having done your own survey of safety equipment and instructions ask the captain additional questions.
 Ask about the location and operation of special emergency equipment, what are the procedures in case of an emergency such as fire, where is the radio and how does it operate, what are the working channels of nearby vessels, are there any hazards that you should be aware of?